Interactive Tutorials: Learn Higher-Kinded-J by Building

 Or see Learning Paths for detailed sequences.

-Remember: The goal isn't to memorise every detail.
+Remember: the goal isn't to memorise every detail.
 It's to develop an intuition for when and how to apply these patterns.
 That only comes through practice.

 Previous: Introduction Next: Core Types: Foundations Journey